shao2005/PhoneBook-API/README.md

 ```

 ### 3. Add contact:
-This is a POST request, in the body of the request you must provide firstName, lastName and phone. address is optional.
+This is a POST request, in the body of the request you must provide firstName, lastName and phone.
+Address is optional.

 The POST request:
 ```bash